tldr-pages/tldr/pages/linux/kdocker.md

 `kdocker`

-- Open an application and send it to system tray:
+- Open an application and send it to the system tray:

 `kdocker {{application}}`